4lejandrito/creepyface/README.md

 const img = document.querySelector('img')

 const cancel = creepyface(img, {
-  // Time (in ms) to wait between src updates
-  throttle: 100,
   // Image URL to display on hover
   hover: 'https://creepyface.io/img/0/hover',
   // Each of the images looking at a given direction